-Almost every one of us, especially when we are young, thinks himself especially privileged--a favorite child of God exempted from trouble---while others are not.
-The daily news can't help but cause us some distress--though we tend to insulate ourselves from the sufferings of others, or to try to forget as soon as possible the terrible things that happen to others.
+Almost every one of us, especially--when we are young--thinks himself especially privileged--a favorite child of God exempted from trouble---while others are probably not.
+The daily news can't help but cause us some distress--though we tend to insulate ourselves from the sufferings of others, or to try to forget as soon as possible the terrible things that happen to people.
 Yet eventually each of us must cope with our own mortality as well as automobile or plane crashes, family tragedies, the death of our parents, friends, or perhaps even our own children.
 There are very real possibilities of a nuclear war, or a devastating earthquake, flood, or hurricane affecting us as well as our neighbors.
 Cancer may strike us whether we are young or old, or an unexpected, or we may fall victim to an uninvited auto accident which was the other driver's fault.

 What went wrong?
 Where was God when this happened?
 Did He lose control?
 Was God powerless to intervene?

 During World War II German bombs pummeled London night after night for several years, killing many thousands.
 Most of the people who died were innocent civilians, many were strong Christians.
 Why were their lives cut suddenly short for no good reason?